d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 contains only five elements:
 $\mathcal{Y} = \{A, B, C, D, E\}$, where one of them is “&lt;eos&gt;”.
-Let the beam size be 2 and
+Let the beam size be two and
-the maximum length of an output sequence be 3.
+the maximum length of an output sequence be three.
 At time step 1,
 suppose that the tokens with the highest conditional probabilities
 $P(y_1 \mid \mathbf{c})$ are $A$ and $C$.